cinc-project/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

       * You can assign any value to the `base_path` variable.
 The `base_path` configuration is required only for the Frontend nodes.
       * Use the command `chef-automate config patch frontend.toml --fe` to apply the above template and update the configuration.
-      * Use the following curl request to validate the configuration
+      * Use the following curl request to validate the configuration.

          ```sh
          curl localhost:10144/_snapshot?pretty
          ```

-      * If the response is an empty JSON object ({}), the configuration is valid
+      * If the response is an empty JSON object ({}), the configuration is valid.

-      * If the response contains a JSON output, it should have the correct value for the `base_path`.
+      * If the response contains a JSON output similar to the example below, it should have the correct value for the `base_path`.

          ```sh
          {